Cascades on Networks with Functional Structure: Analysis: Microscopic Seeds

 A branching process is called \textit{singular} if every particle is guaranteed to have exactly one offspring.
 In our setting, this corresponds to a degree distribution such that each node has exactly one outgoing link on a layer where all links are vulnerable.
 All other outgoing links must be on layers where no links are vulnerable.
 While it easy to construct examples of networks with such degree distributions, it seems unlikely that a realistic network arising in applications would have this property.
 From now on, we will assume our networks to be such that the resulting branching process is nonsingular.
 We do not believe this to be a serious restriction.

 The definition of positive regularity is slightly more involved.
 Let $M$ be the \textit{mean matrix} of the branching process, whose entries $M_{ij}$ are the expected number of type-$j$-offspring of a single type-$i$-particle in one generation.
 The process is called \textit{positive regular} if there exists $n\in\mathbb{N}$ such that all entries of $M^n$ are strictly positive.
-It is not immediately clear what restrictions this imposes on the degree distribution in general, but in section \ref{sec-constrained} we will see a smaller class of networks where this requirement becomes more concrete.
+It is not immediately clear what restrictions this imposes on the degree distribution in general, but in section \ref{sec-prob-constrained} we will see that this requirement becomes more concrete for constrained multiplex networks.

 There is one obvious consequence of positive regularity that we want to address here: In order for the resulting process to be positively regular, the network must not have any layers without vulnerable links.
 Fortunately, we are able to simply exclude such layers from our branching process considerations, since they do not matter in the early stages of a cascade.
 To this end, let $\hat L$ be the cardinality of